phone icon in white color

 • Retinal Examination

-To perform a retinal exam, the eye doctor will firstly dilate your pupils and examine the back of the retina.
+To perform a retinal exam, the eye doctor will first dilate your pupils and examine the back of the retina.
 This helps the doctor to identify whether the light rays are able to reach the retina or not.
 Generally, an ophthalmoscope is used to detect eye problems like cataracts at the early stage.

 Self Diagnosis